United Will Require Passengers to Check In Sooner Next Month

-Travelers on domestic flights will have to check in at least 45 minutes before departure, whether they have checked luggage or not.
+United will soon require all passengers on domestic flights to check in at least 45 minutes before departure time, regardless of whether or not they have checked luggage.

 A United Boeing 737-800.
 (Photo: Shutterstock | Markus Mainka)